lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 to fall in the Red district.

 We will first calculate the individual human compactness score for each voter in the Red district.
-Figure \ref{hc_r1}

-Here we use Euclidean distances in order to

-In reality, the "circle of K-nearest neighbours" will not be a circle, but rather be a

-R1's nearest neighbours are the points B1 and R2, with a distance of 1.5 and 5 respectively.

-$HC_{R1} = \frac{d_{B1}+d_{R2}}{d_{R2} + d_{R3}} = \frac{1.5 + 5}{5+6}$

-$HC_{R2} = \frac{4 + 4.5}{5+4}$

-$HC_{R3} = \frac{2 + 2.5}{4+6}$

-![A simplified state assignment with two districts and six voters
-\label{hc_demo}](img/human_compactness_1.png)
+Figure \ref{hc_r1} illustrates this for the top-left voter, R1.
+First, we find the sum of driving durations between R1 and his fellow co-districtors R2 and R3.
+This sum, $5 + 6$, forms the denominator of the human compactness score.

 ![Human compactness measure for voter R1
 \label{hc_r1}](img/human_compactness_2c.png)

+Next, we find the sum of driving durations between R1 and his nearest neighbours.
+Because there are two other voters in his district, we will find his two nearest neighbours.
+My algorithm precomputes all the K-nearest neighbour for every single point, but here I have drawn a circle centered upon R1, and expanded the circle on all sides until it touches two other voters.
+(This is not how the algorithm works in reality)[^20].
+We can see that R1's nearest neighbours are the points B1 and R2, with a distance of 1.5 and 5 respectively.
+The human compactness score of R1 is thus $$HC_{R1} =
+\frac{d_{B1}+d_{R2}}{d_{R2} + d_{R3}} = \frac{1.5 + 5}{5+6} = 0.59$$

+[^20]: The method of drawing an ever-expanding circle to get one's K-nearest neighbours only works for Euclidean distances.
+In reality, the "circle of K-nearest neighbours" will not be a circle, but rather be what is called an *isochrone*: a line drawn on a map that connects points that have the same travel duration.
+The shape of the isochrone will vary with geographic features like cliffs or man-made features like highways.
+My implementation of the human compactness algorithm precomputes all the K-nearest neighbours for every single point, negating the need to calculate isochrones.

 ![Human compactness measure for voter R2
 \label{hc_r2}](img/human_compactness_2b.png)

+This is how we calculate an individual human compactness score.
+We repeat the same procedure with R2 and R3, and obtain $HC_{R2} = \frac{4 + 4.5}{5+4} = 0.94 $ and $HC_{R3} = \frac{2 + 2.5}{4+6} = 0.45$.
+The compactness score for
+point R3 is particularly low.
+We can see why this is the case in \ref{hc_r3}.
+Because point R3 is so close to B2 and B3, it really should be put in the same district with them---R3 likely lives in the same neighbourhood and/or community as B2 and B3.
+This is why the human compactness metric gives it a very low score.

 ![Human compactness measure for voter R3
 \label{hc_r3}](img/human_compactness_2a.png)

-Consider the red point in the top-left corner of the district.
-This is point R1

-The district's human compactness measure, $HC_R$, simply takes the ratio of all the sum of distances, as follows:
+The *district's* human compactness measure, $HC_R$, simply takes the ratio of all the sum of distances, as follows:[^21]

 $$HC_R = \frac{(1.5+5) + (4 + 4.5) + (2.5 + 2)}{(5+6) + (5+4) + (4+6)} =
 0.65$$

-First, I use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
-As mentioned, many previous scholars have suggested exactly this, giving it strong theoretical support.
-It keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.
-The use of driving durations also enjoys empirical support---the use of driving durations seems strictly superior in many cases involving human-scale distances.
-Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead \citep{er2019}.
-We find a consistently different picture of the social context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure
-\citep*{elrwp}.
-Given that there are strong theoretical and empirical reasons to adopt driving durations, this is a large improvement.
+[^21]: Another reasonable approach might be take the arithmetic mean of all individual human compactness scores.
+In that case the district-level human compactness score would be $0.59 + 0.94 + 0.45 / 3 = 0.66$, basically identical to the value we obtained.
+I suspect that both approaches will give largely the same results.

+Finally, we obtain the districting plan's *plan-level* compactness score by taking the simple arithmetic mean of all district-level compactness scores.
+Other aggregation functions are plausible: for instance, taking the median, or the root-mean-squared value.
+In the Results section, I run robustness checks with the RMSE and find qualitatively similar results.

+![An alternative, more humanly compact proposed districting plan
+\label{hc_better}](img/human_compactness_3.png)

+We have seen how to calculate the human compactness score for a proposed districting plan.
+Now we demonstrate the conditions under which human compactness score will assign better scores.

+Figure \ref{hc_better} shows a proposed alternative districting plan.
+Only the boundary has changed---the points have not.
+We can see intuitively that this plan is more compact.
+Rather than being "carved out" of his natural community in a snakelike fashion, R3 is now put in a reasonably-shaped district with B2 and B3.
+We can calculate the spatial diversity of this new district by imputing reasonable distance values for R1--B1 and R2--B1.
+We thus get

+$$HC_{R*} = \frac{(1.5 + 5) + (1.5+4.5) + (4 + 4.5)}{(1.5+5) + (1.5+4.5)
+(5+4.5)} = 0.95$$

-The second improvement I make is algorithmic and computational.
-My metric improves upon the algorithmic complexity of \citeauthor{fh2011}'s algorithm from an NP-hard problem to one with a $O(n^2)$ polynomial runtime.
-This is an exponential decrease in algorithmic complexity, which means the disparity between my metric and \citeauthor{fh2011}'s increases as the input size grows.
+As we can see, the new district (and by extension districting plan) is given a much higher score under the human compactness metric, which largely accords with our intuitions.
+The human compactness measure enjoys two significant advantages over existing approaches.
+First, the human compactness metric improves upon the algorithmic complexity of \citeauthor{fh2011}'s algorithm from an NP-hard problem to one with a $O(n^2)$ polynomial runtime.
+This is an exponential decrease in algorithmic complexity.
 I also use programming techniques like precomputation and memoisation to decrease the time taken to compute the metric greatly.
 My implementation is competitive with geometry-based compactness measures like Reock: on my machine, both metrics took roughly the same amount of time (~0.20s per step).
+This greatly increases the capability of political science researchers to conduct ensemble analysis without requiring "room-filling supercomputers".
 Further details on these algorithmic optimisations can be found in Appendix A.

+Because of these algorithmic improvements and the way I have constructed the metric, I am able to use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
+This is a large improvement with strong theoretical and empirical support.
+Many previous scholars have suggested exactly this, giving it strong theoretical support.
+It keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.
+And empirically, the use of driving durations also seems strictly superior in many cases involving human-scale distances.
+Working with Nicholas Eubank and Jonathan Rodden, I update their gerrymandering-detection metric to use driving durations instead
+\citep{er2019}.
+We find a consistently different picture of the social context of American suburban voters, raising the possibility of false positives under the Euclidean distance measure \citep*{elrwp}.

 Given these considerations, I settle on an ensemble of four different compactness measures: Polsby-Popper, Reock, Convex Hull, and Human Compactness.
 I exclude the Schwartzberg metric as the Schwartzberg and Polsby-Popper measure are largely mathematically equivalent.
-Finally, I include my point-wise distance metric.
+Finally, I include the human compactness metric.
 This maximises the robustness and validity of my results.

 ### Generating plans with automated districting algorithms